The Biggest SEO Time Wasters – Guide To Beginners

-Being an occasional contributor to certain blogs on time management and overcoming procrastination, I have been noticing almost naturally all the activities that I think people are wasting their time on while doing all the SEO work.
+As an occasional contributor to certain blogs on time management and overcoming procrastination, I have noticed almost naturally all the activities that I think people are wasting their time on while doing all the SEO work.

 Clicking on your own ads in Adsense – oh, some people still do that and are not even shy to talk about it!
 This is an activity with the lowest ROI you can imagine – you might click out a few bucks but get banned and have to look for other, rather scarce possibilities of the additional advertisement income.
 Not recommended!